arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 Aurielle stared intently at Naiadryl’s slightly-squishy gelatinous head, and grabbed his cheeks tightly.
 Naiadryl’s cheeks turned a bit pink as a result of her tight grip, but he didn’t mind.
 Naiadryl loved Aurielle.

 "Go off now, I'll be back in a decade or two," she told Naiadryl, who understood.
 He gave her a big giant hug, and scurried toward Alethea, and gave her palm a small squeeze as well.
 Then Aurielle watched as Naiadryl ascended a particularly long set of crystal stairs with ease.
 There was a rainbow-streaked waterfall halfway up.
-Naiadryl stopped at the edge of a stair, jumped off gently flew towards the flowing water, and played (and splashed around) in the water flowing down.
+Naiadryl stopped at the edge of a stair, jumped off and gently flew towards the flowing water, and started playing and splashing around in the water flowing down.

-Endor (an Earth-like planet) these days had one giant Pangaea-like continent and several smaller island continents, and most of the land was covered in lush tropical rainforests, cities, towns, and other settlements.
-Humans, elves, wizards, dwarves, talking trees, and other creatures inhabited the land.
-Magic filled the air, and every creature used magic in some way.

-TODOs 1:
-- A bit more description of Valinor (with the old sketch embedded?)
-- Chico, the dog with the seriousness of a general at war.
-- Chico mind communicating with the elves.
-Chico talking about random stuff he’s heard.
-(Chico dog photo embed?)
-- A cardinal with the spirit of an immortal human who was invited to Valinor. (wiki image embed?)
-- The Cardinal talks about the simulations and spirits being placed in stasis ... for later ... analysis ... but doesn’t say too much more about it ... he was picked out early ... all of this is revealed/done in dialog.
-- An annoying regular parrot who repeats himself.
-In his small brain, he’s annoyed and mildly jealous at the cardinal’s frequent incessant chit-chat chatter, which all the hit creatures seemed to pay great heed to.

-TODOs 2:
+TODOs:
 - snow that's light and delicious and eminently edible
 - the sun never stops shining, and the snow glitters in the sun
 - baklava honey pistachios sliced almonds with the flakiest filo pastries you've ever encountered - on marble stands about 4 feet high scattered about the gardens
 - zero calories for all food, since no one needs to eats in Valinor, and the food dissolves & disappears into the ether after you eat it

+Endor (an Earth-like planet) these days had one giant Pangaea-like continent and several smaller island continents, and most of the land was covered in lush tropical rainforests, cities, towns, and other settlements.
+Humans, elves, wizards, dwarves, talking trees, and other creatures inhabited the land.
+Magic filled the air, and every creature used magic in some way.
 #### Subchapter 2 of 7

 _From the perspective of Nauriel, on Earth_: